Air pollution

 Photos: Roel van Tour

-The air quality is not good.
-Every day, we unnoticed inhale soot, nitrogen oxides and particulate matter, of which we are the producers ourselves.
-Architect Iris de Kievith and designer Annemarie Piscaer found a way to harvest fine dust and use it as glaze for ceramics.
-With the colour that the particulate matter gives, the poor air quality is made visible, and even tangible.
-Because the use of tableware, your breakfast plate and your coffee cup, in intimacy, is related to breathing, it was chosen as a medium for raising awareness of air pollution.
-Part of the project is “participative urban mining”; you can participate in the harvesting of the dust.
+Architect Iris de Kievith and designer Annemarie Piscaer found a way to harvest fine particulate matter and use it as a glaze for ceramics.
+With the colour that the particulate matter gives, the poor air quality is made visible and tangible.
+Because the use of tableware, your breakfast plate and your coffee cup, the intimacy of their use, relates to breathing.
+It was chosen as a medium for raising awareness of air pollution.
+Part of the project is 'participative urban mining'; you can participate in the harvesting of the dust.
 This is certainly possible in cities where air quality must be brought to the attention, home and abroad.
-After all, the wind blows the dust everywhere.

-The powder (the air pollution) is used for the glaze, only a transparent glaze is used as a medium, there are no additives, colours used.
-The different materials in the fine dust, like sand, iron particles determine the colour.
-These materials are commonly used by ceramist, however never in this curious melange.
+The powder which is composed air pollution matter is used for the glaze, only a transparent glaze is used as a medium, and there are no additives, or colours used.
+The different materials in the fine dust, like sand, and iron particles determine the colour.
+These materials are commonly used by ceramists.

 Ingredients